-Memory Consumption: We find that the use of ragged tensors leads to an overall 1.78× drop in the size of the forward activations (computed analytically) of the encoder layer across all datasets at batch size 64 (more details in §D.5).
-The reduction, however, is not uniform across the datasets and those with higher sequence lengths, such as Wiki512 and Wiki128, see only small benefits.
+Memory Consumption: We find that the use of ragged tensors leads to an overall $1.78 \times$ drop in the size of the forward activations (computed analytically) of the encoder layer across all datasets at batch size 64 (more details in §D.5).
+The reduction, however, is not uniform across the datasets and those with higher mean sequence lengths, such as Wiki512 and Wiki128, see only small benefits.
 Forward activations often consume significant memory during training and ragged tensors can help alleviate memory bottlenecks along with other memory management techniques for training (Kirisame et al., 2021; Jain et al., 2020).

-MHA Evaluation on ARM CPU: Table 5 shows the execution latencies for the MHA module in PyTorch, TensorFlow and CORA on the ARM CPU backend.
-Across the datasets and batch sizes evaluated, we see that CORA's implementation is overall 1.86× faster than PyTorch and 1.89× faster than TensorFlow.
-In this case, too, CORA's ability to save on wasted computation due to padding leads to significant performance gains over popular DL frameworks.
-We provide more details and discussion in §D.8 of the appendix.
+MHA Evaluation on ARM CPU: Table 5 shows the execution latencies of MHA implementations in TensorFlow and CORA on the 64-core ARM CPU.
+We evaluate against two execution configurations of TensorFlow-TF, where the entire mini-batch is executed at once and TF-UB, where the mini-batch is executed as a series of smaller micro-batches, which enables execution with lower padding.
+Across the datasets and batch sizes evaluated, we see that CORA's implementation is overall $1.57 \times$ faster than TF and $1.37 \times$ faster than TF-UB.
+In this case, too, CORA's ability to save on wasted computation due to padding leads to significant performance gains over a popular DL framework. §D.8 of the appendix more extensively compares the performance of TensorFlow and PyTorch against CORA on both the 8and 64-core ARM CPUs.